GnrlSchnavy/DWGtoPNGconverter/README.md

 <h2>Philips example:</h2>
 The layers and commands (with the correct parameters) can be found at the end of this document.

 When you have filled in all the parameters the script should do the rest of the job.
-Depending on how many layers and how big the original DWG file was, this can take up to 1 ~ 5 minutes per DWG.
+Depending on how many layers and how big the original DWG files were, this may take up to 1 ~ 5 minutes per DWG.
 You can keep on working on something else while the script runs.
 The files will be put in their respective correct folders (PNG and Helperfiles).
 Also a standard Helperfile.txt will be created in the Helperfiles directory containing all the information that might be needed in the future.

 The inner workings of the script are very straight forward.